wlandau/workers/README.md

 Future development
 ==================

-### Debug the persistent workers.

-The functionality for persistent workers is not currently working.
-The master process hangs, and the workers wait indefinitely for the master to post jobs.
-The top priority for `crew` is to debug this.

 ### Transient workers

 Why would we want one transient worker per job?
-Because persistent workers can time out.
+Because the currently-supported persistent workers can time out.
 In other words, your computing cluster may impose time limits on long-running workers spawned by `hire(..., fun = future.apply::future_lapply)`.

 ### Semi-transient workers